Healthdirect Free Australian health advice you can count on.

 What is a laryngectomy?

-A laryngectomy is an operation to remove the larynx, or voice box.
+A laryngectomy is an operation to remove all (total laryngectomy) or part of your larynx (partial laryngectomy).

 Why is a laryngectomy performed?